fishfollower/SAM/README.md

 devtools::install_github("fishfollower/SAM/stockassessment")
 ```

-The following is a quick tour og the package, but let's first download a few needed files (make sure you are not overwriting existing files).
+The following is a quick tour of the package.

+We start by downloading a few needed files.
+Here the files are taken from one of the test cases (North Sea Herring).
+We use a temporary folder to make sure we are not overwriting existing files).

 ```R
 setwd(tempdir())